4W4I5/Semester-5-Notes/Marketing/Exam Prep/Marketing Finals Prep.md

 	- **Banner ads**: Banners are positions on a given website/app that can take in any ad content managed by the ad provider. e.g google admob/adsense and display it there
 	- **Interstitial ads**: Full screen ads that are displayed in between pages.
 Triggered whenever a user moves from one page to the other.
 Think of those ads where you have to tap the stupid 'x' to close it

-Mobile Marketing Strategies
+**Mobile Marketing Strategies**
-- App-based
+- App-based Marketing
+    - Utilize mobile applications to reach and engage with users.
+    - Leverage in-app advertisements and push notifications.
-- In-Game
+- In-Game Marketing
+    - Integrate ads or promotions within mobile games.
+    - Offers rewards or bonuses for interacting with ads.
 - QR Codes
+    - Create QR codes linking to promotions or information.
+    - Encourage users to scan for exclusive content or discounts.
-- Location-Based
+- Location-Based Marketing
+    - Send targeted promotions based on the user's location.
+    - Utilize geofencing for personalized offers near specific locations.
+- Mobile Search
-- Mobile search
+    - Optimize content for mobile search engines.
+    - Utilize mobile-friendly keywords and SEO strategies.
-- Mobile image
+- Mobile Image Marketing
+    - Share visually appealing content optimized for mobile devices.
+    - Leverage platforms like Instagram for image-based promotions.
-- SMS
+- SMS Marketing
+    - Send targeted and concise text messages to users.
+    - Ensure compliance with regulations and focus on opt-in strategies.

-Importance of Mobile Marketing
+**Importance of Mobile Marketing**
+- **Brand Awareness and Engagement:**
 	- Raising brand awareness amongst the target audience.
+	- Interactive advertising campaigns via influencer marketing.
+- **Customer Retention and Value:**
 	- Retaining customers and increasing their overall customer lifetime value.
 	- Post-sales customer servicing and seamless onboarding.
+	- Following up with transaction or trigger campaigns in response to a user’s action or inaction.
+	- Winning back the customers who are on the brink of churn.
+- **Promotion and Communication:**
 	- Notifying smartphone users of any ongoing promotions.
 	- Sharing real-time updates through push notifications on mobile apps.
+- **User Interaction and Personalization:**
 	- Collecting invaluable feedback.
 	- Personalizing through dynamic content.
+- **Location-Based Marketing:**
 	- Offering location-based services and offers.
+- **Sales and Upselling:**
 	- Upselling products or services to a targeted audience.
-- Following up with transaction or trigger campaigns in response to a user’s action or inaction.
-- Winning back the customers who are on the brink of churn.
-- Interactive advertising campaigns via influencer marketing

 Examples of campaigns that were done right
+- Piece of the Pie Rewards – Domino’s
+- Send Us a Text – Ford
+- Burn That Ad – Burger King
+- Mobile Order & Pay – Starbucks
+- IKEA Place: IKEA
+- The Protection Ad: Nivea Sun
+- The Lenz: Gorillaz
+- Hunger Spotter: Spotify and Snickers
+- Check-in Coupons: UNIQLO
 # Market Segmentation

 # Strategy Formulation vs Implementation